Loading...

 Portion Control

-Reduce the portion size of curd rice and sambar rice to help manage glucose levels.
+Reduce the portion size of curd rice and sambar rice.
+Smaller servings can help prevent a significant rise in glucose levels.

 Incorporate Healthy Fats